cultpenguin/sippi-all/doc/matlab-interface.rst

 -  mps_cpp_demo.m

 These m-files requires no special toolboxes, and are compatible with GNU Octave.
-However, the examples below requires the `mGstat <http//mgstat.sf.net/>`__ toolbox.
+However, the examples below require the `mGstat <http//mgstat.sf.net/>`__ toolbox.

-``mps_cpp`` takes to three inputs, og which the first two are mandatory:
+``mps_cpp`` takes to three inputs, of which the first two are mandatory:

 ::